dortania/OpenCore-Install-Guide/extras/big-sur/README.md

   * Forcing a specific driver to load with `brcmfx-driver=` may help
     * BCM94352Z users for example may need `brcmfx-driver=2` in boot-args to resolve this, other chipsets will need other variables.
   * Setting MaxKernel to 19.9.9 for AirPortBrcm4360_Injector.kext may help.
 More information [from the repo](https://github.com/acidanthera/AirportBrcmFixup/blob/master/README.md#please-pay-attention)
-* Intel HEDT hackintoshes failing to boot
+* Intel X99 and X299 hackintoshes failing to boot
   * This is due to Asus and many other OEMs excluding certain regions from your RTC device, to resolve this we can create a new RTC device with the proper regions.
   * OpenCorePkg includes a sample SSDT that goes in-depth: [SSDT-RTC0-RANGE.dsl](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-RTC0-RANGE.dsl)
 * SATA Support broken